Latest posts

 We started Spiral to take that next evolutionary step.
 Adapting legacy systems wasn't going to cut it; we needed to design for machine consumption from day one.

 First, we created Vortex—a state-of-the-art columnar file format—and donated it to the Linux Foundation.
-The technical validation has been overwhelmingly positive: Microsoft, Snowflake, Palantir, and other leading data companies are backing it.
+Microsoft, Snowflake, and Palantir are backing it.
 TUM's fabled database group just released their latest paper "Anyblox", independently calling Vortex the "cutting edge" in file formats.

-Vortex achieves Parquet's compression ratios with 10-20x faster scans, 5-10x faster writes, and 100-200x faster random access reads (1.5 milliseconds vs Parquet’s 200 milliseconds).
+Vortex achieves Parquet's compression ratios with 10-20x faster scans, 5-10x faster writes, and 100-200x faster random access reads (1.5 milliseconds vs Parquet's 200 milliseconds).
 Depending on the query and the engine, it is no slower, and often dramatically faster.
-But the real, long-term breakthrough?
-Vortex is designed to support decoding data directly from S3 to GPU, skipping the CPU bottleneck entirely.
+The longer-term breakthrough is more architectural: Vortex is designed to decode data directly from S3 to GPU, skipping the CPU bottleneck.

-Spiral is our database built on Vortex: object store native from day one; unified governance across all data types; machine-scale throughput that actually saturates your GPUs; and one API that handles everything from tiny embeddings to massive video files.
-All with what we call "fearless permissioning"—move as fast as you want without compromising security, because the right primitives are built in from the ground up.[4]
+Spiral is our database built on Vortex: object store native from day one; unified governance across all data types; machine-scale throughput that actually saturates your GPUs; and one API for embeddings, images, and video.
+All with what we call "fearless permissioning" — move as fast as you want without compromising security, because the right primitives are built in.[4]

 Remember that uncanny valley between 1KB and 25MB?
-The problem isn't the sizes—it's that Second Age systems force you to choose between two bad options: inline the data (killing performance) or store pointers (breaking governance).
+The sizes aren't the problem.
+Second Age systems force you to choose between two bad options: inline the data (killing performance) or store pointers (breaking governance).
 Spiral eliminates this false choice.
 We store 10KB embeddings directly in Vortex for microsecond access, intelligently batch 10MB blocks of images for optimal S3 throughput, and externalize 4GB videos without copying a single byte.
-One system, no compromises.

 When you stop pretending machines are just very fast humans, the entire architecture inverts.
-Throughput becomes the critical constraint, not latency.
-Object storage becomes the foundation, not an afterthought.
-Security becomes unified, not bolted on.
+Throughput becomes the critical constraint.
+Object storage is the foundation.
+Security is unified rather than bolted on.

-With $22 million in Seed & Series A funding from Amplify Partners & General Catalyst, we're well on our way to building the infrastructure that the Third Age of Data demands.
+With $22 million in Seed & Series A funding from Amplify Partners & General Catalyst, we're building the infrastructure the Third Age of Data needs.

 We're tackling how to work with complex data at machine scale.
 A modern GPU can consume terabits per second, and in ways that existing systems aren't built for.
 Whether you're loading data from object storage into a GPU for pre-training, doing millions of concurrent point reads for Monte Carlo tree search, or trying to wrangle data that other systems can't, we're building for you.